 - Private Loans

-Private lenders, such as banks or credit unions, offer a type of funding known as private loans.
-Unlike federal loans, the lender sets the terms and conditions of private loans, and borrowers must usually undergo a credit check.
+Private lenders, such as banks or credit unions, offer private loans.
+Unlike federal loans, private lenders set the terms and conditions of loans, and borrowers must usually undergo a credit check.

-Private loan recipients must usually pay interest while they attend school, and many loans come with high variable interest rates which may increase during the repayment period.
+Private loan recipients must pay interest while they attend school, and interest rates may increase during the repayment period.
 Private loans may also require a cosigner, and some do not offer forbearance or deferment options.
-Prospective borrowers may explore loan terms by visiting the lender directly, or learn more about specific lenders through the Consumer Financial Protection Bureau website.
+Prospective borrowers may explore loan terms by visiting the lender directly or through the Consumer Financial Protection Bureau website.

 Filing the FAFSA

-Students must complete a FAFSA to apply for federal student aid, including loans, work-study programs, and grants.
-The FAFSA is available in both English and Spanish, and provides access to the largest available source of student financial aid.
+Students must complete the FAFSA to apply for federal student aid, including loans, work study programs, and grants.
+The FAFSA is available in English and Spanish and provides access to the largest source of student financial aid.

 FAFSA filing deadlines depend on when the applicant plans to attend school.
-You may submit a FAFSA from Oct.
-1, 2017 until June 30, 2019 to receive funding for the 2018-2019 school year.
+You may submit the FAFSA until June 30, 2020, to receive funding for the 2019-2020 school year, but each state sets its own deadlines, which you can view on the FAFSA website.

 Both U.S. citizens and eligible noncitizens may complete the form.
 The Financial Aid Office website maintains a list of all eligible noncitizen categories.
 To receive financial aid, an applicant must hold a high school diploma, GED, or evidence of homeschooling, and male candidates must register with the Selective Service System.
 Individuals with a drug conviction or a student loan default may not receive aid.

-Applicants need a Social Security number, an alien registration number (if not a U.S. citizen), federal tax returns, and a Federal Student Aid (FSA) ID to complete a FAFSA.
+Applicants need a social security number, an alien registration number (if not a U.S. citizen), federal tax returns, and a federal student aid ID to complete the FAFSA.
 Some applicants may need to provide bank statements and investment records.
 The amount of aid a student receives depends on several factors, including expected family contribution, enrollment status, and estimated cost of attendance.

 Scholarship Application Tips